How to build and improve your employer brand in the digital services sector?

 Understand the current perception of your employer brand

-Before undertaking any improvement projects, you need to know how your IT Services employer brand is currently perceived.
-You need to know how your IT Services name is perceived in terms of human resources management, well-being at work and employee satisfaction.
+Before any improvement project, it is necessary to know the current perception of your employer brand IT Services.
+You need to know how the name of your IT Services is perceived on the topics of human resources management, well-being at work and employee satisfaction.

-This enables us to prioritize our actions.
-Developing a company's brand image is a long-term project, and it's important to set priorities where the results will have the greatest impact.
+This observation makes it possible to prioritise actions.
+Changing a company's brand image is indeed a long-term project, and it is important to set priorities where the results will produce the maximum impact.

 Analyze the strengths and weaknesses of your employer brand